 Which Is Better: GPS Tracker or Tracking App for the Elderly?

-There are two options for tracking your elderly out there.
-The first is a GPS tracker, and the second is a tracking app.
+There are two options for tracking your elderly out there, a GPS tracker vs a GPS tracking app.

 A GPS tracker is more expensive than a mobile application.
 It allows you to keep track of the elderly and offers additional features for a fee.
 Some of them also include an SOS button that your loved one can use to summon assistance right away.